 15-minute daily play sessions were led by a research assistant across a 5-week period.
 In the pretend-play group, the research assistant would lead the preschoolers through a script rich in imagination, like going to the moon.
 In the standard-play sessions, the research assistant would lead the preschoolers through singing songs and passing a ball, and in the business-as-usual group, the students would remain in the classrooms and perform ordinary tasks.

 The best part?
 Children do this so naturally.
-Really, they don’t need much from us to do this.
+Really, they don’t need much from us to do play — they are driven by their own curiosity and need to explore their world and learn.

 1. Start Early

-Young preschoolers are capable of pretend play.
-Give your older toddler a few things that might spark their imagination and let them play on their own for 15-20 minutes.
 You can start with a smaller amount of time and build up, but even young children can play independently and that is when you see a lot of imagination at work.
+I talk about this and time for play in my post on quiet time and setting up quiet time boxes.

 Our children are so overscheduled.
-When was the last time they had enough time to really get into play?
+When was the last time your child had enough time to really immerse themselves in freeplay?

-It is the same thing at home.
+The same is true at home.
 When you are rushing from one thing to the next or expecting your child to be able to engage in deep play after watching TV, it likely won’t happen.
 You have to build time for it in your schedule.

 Now that he is in school full-time, that play happens after school.
 After snack and reconnecting, it sometimes takes me getting on the floor with him at first, but then his imagination takes over and he plays.